RPG-Maker-Translator/RPG-Maker-Translator/README.md

 If it's still failing repeat the above but change Scripts to "Translate Single Lines" also.
 If still broken change the above two files to "Skip" and try again.

 If it STILL occurs more investigation has to be done to figure out what is breaking.
 An easy way to do this is to back up your Data directory and copy over all the original data files from "ExtractedData".
 You can then replace the data from your backed up Data directory a file at a time until you find the offending file.

-***I hit translate and it gave no output and stopped immediately, wtf?***

-The most common reason this would happen is if your output directory does not exist.
-It will fail

 ***I hit translate and it stopped without finishing, wtf?***